iNPUTmice/SecureConversation/README.md

 Some Bind failures are transient and resolve themselves after a reconnect.

 When trying to connect to OpenFire the bind failure can be a permanent problem when the domain part of the Jabber ID entered in Conversations doesn’t match the domain the OpenFire server feels responsible for.
-For example OpenFire is configured to use the domain `a.tld` but the Jabber ID entered is `user@b.tld` where `b.tld` also points to the same host.
-During bind OpenFire tries to reassign the Jabber to `user@a.tld`.
-Conversations doesn’t like that.
+For example, OpenFire is configured to use the domain `a.tld` but the Jabber ID entered is `user@b.tld` where `b.tld` also points to the same host.
+During bind, OpenFire tries to reassign the Jabber to `user@a.tld`.
+Conversations don’t like that.
 This can be fixed by creating a new account in Conversations that uses the Jabber ID `user@a.tld`.

 Note: This is kind of a weird quirk in OpenFire.
 Most other servers would just throw a 'Server not responsible for domain' error instead of attempting to reassign the Jabber ID.

 Maybe you attempted to use the Jabber ID `test@b.tld` because `a.tld` doesn’t point to the correct host.
-In that case you might have to enable the extended connection settings in the expert settings of Conversations and set a host name.
+In that case, you might have to enable the extended connection settings in the expert settings of Conversations and set a hostname.

 #### How do XEP-0357: Push Notifications work?
 You need to be running the Play Store version of Conversations and your server needs to support push notifications.¹ Because *Google Cloud Notifications (GCM)* are tied with an API key to a specific app your server can not initiate the push message directly.
-Instead your server will send the push notification to the Conversations App server (operated by us) which then acts as a proxy and initiates the push message for you.
+Instead, your server will send the push notification to the Conversations App server (operated by us) which then acts as a proxy and initiates the push message for you.
 The push message sent from our App server through GCM doesn’t contain any personal information.
 It is just an empty message which will wake up your device and tell Conversations to reconnect to your server.
-The information send from your server to our App server depends on the configuration of your server but can be limited to your account name.
-(In any case the Conversations App server won't redirect any information through GCM even if your server sends this information.)
+The information sends from your server to our App server depends on the configuration of your server but can be limited to your account name.
+(In any case, the Conversations App server won't redirect any information through GCM even if your server sends this information.)

-In summary Google will never get hold of any personal information besides that *something* happened.
+In summary, Google will never get hold of any personal information besides that *something* happened.
 (Which doesn’t even have to be a message but can be some automated event as well.)
 We - as the operator of the App server - will just get hold of your account name (without being able to tie this to your specific device).

 If you don’t want this simply pick a server which does not offer Push Notifications or build Conversations yourself without support for push notifications.
-(This is available via a gradle build flavor.)
+(This is available via a Gradle build flavour.)
 Non-play store source of Conversations like the Amazon App store will also offer a version without push notifications.
 Conversations will just work as before and maintain its own TCP connection in the background.

  ¹ Your server only needs to support the server side of [XEP-0357: Push Notifications](http://xmpp.org/extensions/xep-0357.html).
 If you use the Play Store version you do **not** need to run your own app server.
 The server modules are called *mod_cloud_notify* on Prosody and *mod_push* on ejabberd.